bronkopopovic/Fliki/README.md

 # Fliki

-A flat-file, headless, API-driven Wiki application.
+A flat-file, headless, API-driven Wiki application build with Laravel Lumen.
 The only exception to the flat-file paradigm is the SQLite database for storing users.
 (May be replaced with an Eloquent filesystem driver)

 ## Installation